rj3240/Math-260-Final-Project-RJ/README.md

 1. If running scenario 4, ensure that the temperature is around 10000000, rate is around 0.995, and the iteration number is low (approx. 20000).
 Otherwise, the program will take a significantly long time to finish running.
 1. Generally, if one runs a higher iteration number, temperature or rate should also increase.
 This is to prevent any possibility of the temperature becoming so low that a floating point error emerges.

 Everytime a scenario runs, a matplotlib window will open and plot the results of the scenario.
 If you cannot see these results, a folder of all plots is provided in the github repository.
+If the user wants to access the full data set used for scenario 1, "us-state-capitals.csv" has all coordinate information.
+For this code, all coordinate data has been already loaded, so the program will still work even if there are issues with the repository and csv file.

 ### Citations:

+State capital data provided by Jasper Debie. https://github.com/jasperdebie/VisInfo/blob/master/us-state-capitals.csv